Lall-091/sql-docs/docs/machine-learning/predictions/native-scoring-predict-transact-sql.md

   + [rxDtree](/r-server/r-reference/revoscaler/rxdtree)
   + [rxDForest](/r-server/r-reference/revoscaler/rxdforest)

-If you need to use an algorithms from MicrosoftML or microsoftml, use [real-time scoring with sp_rxPredict](../predictions/real-time-scoring.md).
+If you need to use an algorithm from MicrosoftML or microsoftml, use [real-time scoring with sp_rxPredict](../predictions/real-time-scoring.md).

 Unsupported model types include the following types: